ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 See https://hub.docker.com/r/gitlab/gitlab-ce/ for the latest version.
 You can also speficy an earler one.

 Start a GitLab container just as described in **step 2** of the setup process and wait for a couple of minutes.
 GitLab should configure itself automatically.
-If there are no issues, you can delete the old container using `docker rm gitlab_old`.
+If there are no issues, you can delete the old container using `docker rm gitlab_old` and the olf image (see `docker images`) using `docker rmi <old-image-id>`.

 ## Jenkins